 *Exception: If there are 5 or 7 teams an additional team may be added to make two even pools allowing an even number of games in the pool play.
 The school hosting the tournament has first choice to add a team.
 If the hosting school does not have an additional team, all schools that wish to add a second team may apply and the winner is selected by a drawing.**If entering two teams the “A” team must consist of the best players; schools are not allowed to make two teams in which the skill level is evenly distributed.
 Teams sometimes change from the season games to the tournament based on the coaches recommendation as whom he/she thinks are the best fit for the team.

-All team sports are coached by parents and/or staff.
+All team sports are coached by volunteers.
 Please contact the AD if you are interested in coaching or assisting in coaching a team.

 JV and Varsity: Teams are determined by tryouts and have cuts for CMAC seasons.